Jbudone/yamp/NOTES.md

 - localstorage settings: table column sizing, sorts, last scrollTo position
 - show list sorting (which column is currently sorted)
 - space to pause/resume
-- only scroll to song row if not already in view
+- only scroll to song row if not already in view -- bottom or top whichever is closer
-- don't scroll to song if its just playing the next song
 - streamline adding new songs, building/uploading to CDN
 - fixup song conversion to use highest quality; replace songs in-place (replace content in CDN, find a way to flush indexedDB for song -- we'll need this later when we update songs by fetching better quality version externally)
 - Structure: